 Kinde supports all the standard OAuth 2 request parameters as well as a few additional Kinde-specific parameters to improve the end user experience.
 Full details can be found in the Request parameters table below.

 As mentioned before when a user authenticates through Kinde, we will redirect them to the endpoint you defined in the previous step.
-Kinde also provides an authorization code as a query parameter.
+As part of this redirect, Kinde provides an authorization code as a query parameter in the url.

-You need to exchange this authorization code for an access token by making a POST request to the Kinde token endpoint https://<your_kinde_subdomain>.kinde.com/oauth/token
+You need to extract this authorization code parameter from the url and exchange it for an access token by making a POST request to the Kinde token endpoint https://<your_kinde_subdomain>.kinde.com/oauth/token.

 Something like this: